Kew East

 Kew East was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Kew East had a higher cultural diversity compared to most local areas, with 28.7% of its residents born overseas and 27.8% speaking languages other than English at home.
-Christianity was the predominant religion in Kew East, accounting for 49.9% of the population.
-However, Judaism showed significant overrepresentation, comprising 0.9% of Kew East's population compared to Melbourne's overall 0.9%.
+Kew East has a higher cultural diversity than most local areas, with 28.7% of its population born overseas and 27.8% speaking a language other than English at home.
+Christianity is the predominant religion in Kew East, making up 49.9% of the population.
+Judaism, however, is overrepresented compared to Greater Melbourne, comprising 0.9% of Kew East's population.

 Frequently Asked Questions - Diversity